-Looking for How to Import Food for Resale in America in 2021?
+Looking for How to Import Food for Resale in America in 2023?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 If you are interested in importing food for commercial purposes, you may want to consult with a U.S. Customs and Border Protection (CBP) Import Specialist at the U.S. port of entry through which you intend to import.
 The Import Specialist can let you know what is required, which varies depending on the type of food, the country of origin of the food, as well as whether or not there are quota or other restrictions on what you want to import.